alper/alpernl/content/posts/highlights-from-harry-potter-and-the-methods-of-rationality-until-chapter-85/index.md

   - /dingen/2012/10/highlights-from-harry-potter-and-the-methods-of-rationality-until-chapter-85/

 ---
-I recently discovered the fan fiction [Harry Potter and the Methods of Rationality](http://hpmor.com/) by the esteemed [Eliezer Yudkowsky](http://wiki.lesswrong.com/wiki/Eliezer) (I used to read his friendly AI stuff back in the day) and having never read any Harry Potter ((I watched the movies.))
-I still immensely enjoyed this.
+I recently discovered the fan fiction [Harry Potter and the Methods of Rationality](http://hpmor.com/) by the esteemed [Eliezer Yudkowsky](http://wiki.lesswrong.com/wiki/Eliezer) (I used to read his friendly AI stuff back in the day) and having never read any Harry Potter [^1] I still immensely enjoyed this.

 > In science our powers wax by the year.